dnxware/dnxware-org/docs/querying/basics.md

 independently of the actual present time series data.
 This is mainly to support cases like aggregation (`sum`, `avg`, and so on), where multiple aggregated time series do not exactly align in time.
-Because of their independence, Prometheus needs to assign a value at those timestamps for each relevant time series.
+Because of their independence, dnxware needs to assign a value at those timestamps for each relevant time series.
 It does so by simply taking the newest sample before this timestamp.

 If a target scrape or rule evaluation no longer returns a sample for a time